Akira Failing in Love: Characters

 The captain of the track club.
 She is charismatic but gets flustered by romantic matters.

 Publication

 Written and illustrated by Shinta Harekawa, Akira Failing in Love started in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday on August 21, 2024.
 Shogakukan has collected its chapters into individual tankōbon volumes, with the first one released on December 18, 2024; an animated promotional video was released on YouTube to promote the volume's release.
-As of September 18, 2025, four volumes have been released.
+As of September 2026, eight volumes have been released.

-The series is licensed for English release in North America by Viz Media, with the first volume set to be released in March 2026.
+The series is licensed for English release in North America by Viz Media, with the first volume released in March 2026.